 The candles also have their own special significance.
 The four candles represent the four weeks of Advent.

 • The fourth candle represents peace and is called the “Angel’s Candle.”
 The angels announced that Jesus came to bring peace-“Peace on earth and goodwill toward men.”
 (Luke 2:14) He came to bring peace between us and God and peace between people.
-This colour is also purple to represent the culmination of love through the Messiah.
+This colour was also traditionally purple to represent the culmination of love through the Messiah.

 No matter how we choose to celebrate the season of Advent, it is important to remember the reasons and meanings behind our traditions.
 Jesus entered our dark, broken world on the first Christmas long ago, and He’s working even now to restore light, peace, and life.